 - A detailed BOM can be found on the last page of this document.

-- The silk on the PCB for diodes D1 & D2 does not show their polarity.
-The cathode for both components is aligned towards the nearest edge of the PCB, away from the power header.
-There are pictures on page 16 that show this.

 - The op-amps might not have pin 1 indicated by an adjacent dimple/dot in the package, or by a semi-circular indentation at the end nearest pin 1/pin 8, as is common with through hole ICs.
-SMD devices often have one of the longer sides with a sloped face, the other with a vertical face.
+SMD devices often have one of the longer sides with a sloped edge, the other with a vertical edge.
 If you have such a device, pin 1 is the left-most pin of the side with the sloped face when the device is pointing upwards.
 The silk screen on the PCB shows both the traditional circle next to pin 1 and also a line to indicate the orientation for devices with a sloped face.
-There are pictures on page 18 that show this.
+There are pictures on page 19 that show this.

 - The suggested build order is to start with the components that have the lowest profile & work upwards, so thats

 - resistors

 - non-polarised capacitors

-- diodes & PTC fuses
+- o diodes & PTC fuses

-- ICs
+- o ICs

 - electrolytic capacitors

 - through hole components and panel

 - It's suggested that you regularly stop to clean and inspect your work.
-It's much easier to resolder a joint when the board doesn't have the jacks and knobs fitted.
+It's much easier to resolder a joint when the board doesn't have the jacks and pots fitted.